WebAssembly/spec/md-proto/WebAssembly.md

 TODO: Define `iPTR` in this context.
 Should Memory Sections have a wasm32 vs wasm64 flag?

-TODO: Support for creating multiple memory spaces?
+TODO: The *default flag*, per https://github.com/WebAssembly/design/pull/682

 > When a maximum size value is present, implementations are encouraged to attempt to reserve enough resources for allocating up to the maximum size up